 Importantly, our grants are made possible by funds that have been set up through Quartet Community Foundation.
 Through the feedback we receive, we can share your experiences and demonstrate the impact their fund is having to local organisations.

-How it can impact future funding
+How it can affect future funding

 Reporting back to us can be key to obtaining future grants, whilst a failure to do so may go against you with any future applications.
 We do revisit previous grants awarded when assessing any subsequent grant application.
 This helps us to determine how you managed a previous grant and how openly you reported back to us.

-Please note: sharing information with us on the aspects of your project that did not go well will not prejudice future applications, and it does not mean the project and the organisation are no good!
-As long as you can demonstrate what you have learnt and how you intend to move forward.
+Please note: sharing information with us on the aspects of your project that did not go well will not prejudice future applications, and it does not mean the project and the organisation are no good.
+As long as you demonstrate what you learnt and how you intend to move forward.
 This also allows us to learn what works and may not work well, and how various factors can have an impact on a project’s delivery.

 Questions to expect in End of Grant reports